-Barnaby Drabble is a curator, writer and researcher whose work focuses on contemporary art in relation to issues of ecology and environmentalism, activism and social movements, exhibition practice and artistic research.
+Barnaby Drabble is a freelance writer, editor and educator with a background in curating contemporary art.
+His work focuses on issues of ecology and environmentalism, activism and social movements, community and sustainability, exhibition practice and artistic research.

-His recent research project Along Ecological Lines (2016-2019), relates both to his long-term focus on social and political relevance of artistic practices and to his engagement in the environmental and social innovation taking place in intentional communities and eco-villages.
+His most recent research & book project Along Ecological Lines – Contemporary Art and Climate Crisis (2016-2019), relates both to his long-term focus on the social and political relevance of artistic practices and to his engagement in the environmental and social innovation taking place in intentional communities and eco-villages.